ava-labs/hypersdk/README.md

 the estimate will be for a user to interact with state.
 Users are only charged, however, based on the amount of chunks actually read/written from/to state.

-#### Hot Access Discount Over Block
+#### Block-Based Storage Access Discounts
-If a state key has already been accessed in a given block, future access by the same transaction/future transactions will be more efficient for the `hypersdk` to handle because the corresponding state is now sitting in memory.
+If a state key has already been accessed in a given block, future access by the same transaction/future transactions will be more efficient for the `hypersdk` to handle because the corresponding state is already sitting in memory.
-The `hypersdk` tracks which state it has already loaded to execute a block for each `hypervm` and can ch
+The `hypersdk` automatically tracks which state has already been loaded from disk (whether read or modified) over an entire block and charges different fees accordingly.

-been accessed for the `hypervm` and can charge a different fee

-If someone is going to modify a value and then another tx comes along and modifies the same value, that is much cheaper for the `hypervm` to process (in many cases it will be no additional cost unless the value set is much larger).
+For example, if a transaction modifies a key and then another transaction is executed which modifies the same value, the net cost for modifying the key to the `hypervm` (and to the entire network) is much cheaper than modifying a new key.

-Multiple reads in same tx, no additional fee (compute cost calculation).

 ### Account Abstraction
 The `hypersdk` makes no assumptions about how `Actions` (the primitive for